 Before becoming a federal prosecutor, Mr. Sheldon spent approximately ten years in private practice.
 He was a litigation associate and then litigation partner in the San Diego office of Cozen O’Connor.
 Mr. Sheldon specialized in commercial, environmental and insurance subrogation litigation.
 He also managed his own law firm representing small companies and individuals.

-Mr. Sheldon’s legal career is further distinguished by his pro bono work where his accomplishments include successfully persuading Presidents Clinton and Bush to grant five of his clients’ federal clemency petitions.
+Mr. Sheldon’s legal career is further distinguished by his pro bono work where his accomplishments include successfully persuading Presidents Clinton, Bush and Obama to grant seven of his clients’ federal clemency petitions.
 Feature stories describing Mr. Sheldon’s legal victories have been written in The American Lawyer, National Law Journal, Los Angeles Daily Journal, San Diego-Union Tribune, San Diego Lawyer, and featured on ABC Nightly News and the Oprah Winfrey Show.
 In 2015, a victory in one of Mr. Sheldon’s pro bono cases was selected by the Editor of America Lawyer as the “Most Inspiring Pro Bono Win of 2015.”

 U.S. District Court Judge David Doty called Mr. Sheldon “a great hero” for dedicating himself to pro bono work.
 Judge Doty has also written an article for the Federal Sentencing Reporter discussing Mr. Sheldon’s legal successes including the case of Serena Nunn.
-After serving eleven years in federal prison and then having her sentence commuted by President Clinton, Serena Nunn graduated college from Arizona State University and law school from the University of Michigan.
+After serving eleven years in federal prison and then having her sentence commuted by President Clinton, Serena Nunn graduated from Arizona State University and from the University of Michigan Law School.
 She is currently practicing law in Atlanta, Georgia.
 Ms. Nunn stated, “Mr. Sheldon inspired me.
 He is the best person I know.”
 In 2016, President Obama granted a pardon to Ms. Nunn.
 In the past 66 years, there have been only three federal prisoners, including Ms. Nunn, who have received both a presidential commutation of sentence and a presidential pardon.